Elisabeth Dermot Walsh

 Elisabeth Dermot Walsh (born 15 September 1974) is an English actress.
 After establishing a career in television and stage, she became known for her portrayal of Zara Carmichael in the BBC soap opera Doctors.
 She played Zara from 2009 to 2024, during which she won the award for Best Female Acting Performance at the RTS Midlands Awards in 2015.
-Since 2024, she has hosted the podcast Chicken Soap for the Soul, as well as returning to her stage career.
+Following the end of the series, she hosted the podcast Chicken Soap for the Soul, as well as returning to her stage career.

 Early life

 Born in the London Borough of Merton on 15 September 1974, Walsh is the daughter of Irish actor Dermot Walsh and English actress Elisabeth Madeleine Annear.
 She has a sister, Olivia, and, from her father's previous marriages, a half-sister, Sally, and a half-brother, Michael.
 Walsh was educated at West Heath School in Sevenoaks, Kent.
 She then studied at the Royal Academy of Dramatic Art in London.
 Before pursuing a career in acting, Walsh worked as an intern for an American senator in Washington, D.C. when she was 17.